Large files in Kotlin: causes, trade-offs, and practical remedies

 Kotlin is a modern, expressive programming language that has gained widespread adoption due to its conciseness, safety, and seamless interoperability with Java.
 It enables developers to write clean, readable code while reducing boilerplate and improving maintainability.

-Yet when examining Kotlin codebases — even libraries maintained by experienced Kotlin developers — a recurring pattern stands out: large files containing multiple classes, functions, and extensions.
-While Java enforces a “one file, one public class” convention, the Kotlin community often treats files exceeding 1,000 lines as acceptable or even unremarkable.
+Yet when examining Kotlin codebases — including some well-regarded, mature libraries — a recurring pattern stands out: large files containing multiple classes, functions, and extensions.
+Where Java’s conventions effectively mandate “one file, one public class,” Kotlin leaves the decision to the team, and files exceeding 1,000 lines are a common result.
 This article examines why that happens, what it costs, and what teams can do about it.

 Kotlin deliberately does not impose a “one public class per file” rule.
 The official style guide recommends naming a file after its top-level class when the file contains only that class, but this is guidance, not enforcement.
 Multiple classes, functions, and extension functions can coexist in a single file provided they are logically related — and the language makes this genuinely useful.
 Extension functions for a type, for example, are naturally placed alongside the type they extend.